classifier-calibration/survey/README.md

 # Classifier Calibration
-## How to assess and improve predicted class probabilities
+## A survey on how to assess and improve predicted class probabilities

 Peter Flach,
 University of Bristol, UK,